dbos-inc/dbos-docs/docs/explanations/how-workflows-work.md

 Then, it restarts every unfinished workflow from the beginning, using its saved inputs.
 While re-executing an unfinished workflow, it checks before every function execution if the function has an output stored in the database, meaning it previously completed.
 If it finds a saved output, it skips re-executing that function and instead uses the saved output.
-When the workflow gets to the first function that _didn't_ previously complete and doesn't have a saved output, it executes normally, thus "resuming from where it left off."
+When the workflow gets to the first function that does not have a saved output and hence _didn't_ previously complete, it executes normally, thus "resuming from where it left off."
 Let's look at how this procedure gets us all three of our guarantees.

 1. Any interrupted workflow is re-executed until it completes, so workflows always run to completion.